-The type of carpet and upholstery you have in your vehicle — such as leather, vinyl, or fabric — will determine the type of cleaning products you can safely use without causing any damage.
-Tighter-fabric weaves will stain more than others.
-Consult your vehicle’s owner's manual to confirm the exact materials in your car, and always test out a new product in an inconspicuous place before using it on your carpet or upholstery.
+The type of carpet and upholstery you have in your vehicle (such as leather, vinyl, or fabric) will determine the type of cleaning products you can safely use without causing any damage.
+Consult your car’s owner's manual to confirm the exact materials used to upholster your car, and remember to always test out a new product in an inconspicuous place before using it on your carpet or upholstery.

 Is your car upholstery or carpet just a little dirty or dusty from basic use, or did you just get back from an off-road trip in the mud?
 How dirty your car is will determine what you need for cleaning.

 For basic dust, a personal or handheld vacuum cleaner will probably do the trick.
-But for spots, stains, or excessive dirt, or if your car frequently gets dirty, it may be worth your while to purchase a vehicle upholstery cleaner.
+But for spots, stains, or excessive dirt, or if your car frequently gets dirty, you'll probably need to invest in some cleaning solutions.

-Step 2: Remove the floor mats.
-Next, remember to remove all floor mats.
+- Remove the floor mats.
 Vacuum your floor mats separately, then get to the floor underneath.

-Take extra care to get as much dirt out as you can before you do any additional cleaning.
+Take extra care to get out as much dirt as you can before you do any additional cleaning.
 That way, once you're done, you'll only have to worry about the problem areas.

-- Tip: Use a hose tool on your vacuum to remove crumbs and dirt buildup from seat crevices and around seat-belt connectors.
-Get into the spot between the seats and car doors.
+- Tip: Use a hose tool on your vacuum to remove crumbs and dirt buildup from seat crevices and around seatbelt connectors.

 - Bucket that holds at least 1 gallon of water